HOME | DOING AWAY WITH THE "ISSUE" | THE SERIES/VOLUMES INDEX | EXHIBITIONS | ABOUT US | CONTACT US

 Three print ads from X3M Ideas' Feel Like a Worker Again series made for client Migo, the workers' credit platform

-X3M Ideas' Feel Like a Worker Again print ad series for Migo, the cloud-based workers' credit platform operating from San Francisco, São Paulo, Lublin and Lagos.
+X3M Ideas' Feel Like a Worker Again print ad series for the cloud-based workers' credit platform Migo.
 (Ad series launched 1 May 2020, on the occasion of Nigeria's observance of International Workers' Day)

-We felt the series produced a brilliant communication strategy culled from public relations' instinct to look at the bright side of things, as we mentioned, which in this case also worked as a means to subliminally tout Migo's offered comfort (and sense of social responsibility).
+We felt the series produced a brilliant communication strategy culled from marketing's instinct to look at the bright side of things, as we mentioned, which in this case also worked as a means to subliminally tout Migo's offered comfort (and sense of social responsibility).

 We're looking at another possible context to the ads, though, with that headline "Feel like a worker again."
 Should that headline have been read as an ironic statement against Lagos' scheduled May 5 return to work, the news now being that record infections were reported in the country on that same day (73 of which cases were from Lagos)?
 [05.13.2020]